Stability for systems of porous medium type: Introduction

 In the global case, we apply the local result.
 It remains to extend the obtained convergences from local to global, which we do by applying a measure theoretic argument: One can observe that strong convergence in $L^1$ or even pointwise a.e. convergence together with boundedness in $L^2$ implies strong convergence in $L^q$ for all $q<2$.
 We conduct the argument in detail in Lemma \ref{lem:strong-lp-convergence} and then reuse it several times throughout the proofs.

 We shall give a brief recap of the recent history in the research of stability questions.
 Lindqvist studied stability questions for the stationary $p$-Laplace equation in \cite{Lindqvist}, already in 1987.
 Due to the mentioned difficulties arising from varying Sobolev spaces, the stability problem for parabolic $p$-Laplacian was settled only after higher integrability was proven.
 First, Kinnunen and Lewis showed the local higher integrability in \cite{Kinnunen-Lewis:1}, which was then extended up to the boundary by Parviainen \cite{Parviainen} in 2009.
 This allowed Kinnunen and Parviainen to prove the stability for the parabolic $p$-Laplacian \cite{Kinnunen-Parviainen} one year later.
 Lukkari and Parviainen studied similar stability questions for the parabolic $p$-Laplace in the degenerate case in \cite{Lukkari-Parviainen}.
 They also took into account measure data at the initial boundary.
 Regarding equations of the porous medium type, Lukkari inspected nonnegative weak solutions to the model equation in \cite{Lukkari}.
-He used the specific structure of the model equation, which is not available in our general setting.
+He used the specific structure of the model equation, which is not available in our general setting. \\ Further, in \cite{Benilan-Crandall} the theory of nonlinear semigroups is applied to obtain a stability result for an initial-value problem for equations of the form $\partial_t u - \Delta \varphi (u) = 0$ with a non-linearity $\varphi$.
+By applying the \lq\lq doubling of variables\rq\rq~method of Kruzkov, quantitative stability estimates in the sense of continuous dependencies and error estimates are obtained in \cite{Chen-Karlsen,Cockburn-Gripenberg,Karlsen-Risebro}. \\ Additionally, we mention the following border cases: For stability results for the case $m \rightarrow \infty$, where the limit problem is sometimes termed the mesa problem, we refer to \cite{Benilan-Boccardo-Herrero,Benilan-Igbida,Caffarelli-Friedman}.
+For $m \rightarrow 0$, where the limit problem is $\partial_t u - \Delta \log u = 0$, we refer to \cite{Dibenedetto-Gianazza-Liao,Hui}.
+Also worth noting is \cite{Hui-veryfast}, where the limit $m \rightarrow 0^-$ is inspected, so considering the very fast diffusion equation with $m<0$.

 {\bf Acknowledgments.} K.~Moring has been supported by the Magnus Ehrnrooth Foundation.
 R. Rainer has been supported by the FWF-Project P 31956 ``Doubly Nonlinear Evolution Equations''.